Nagasaki Prefecture is a prefecture of Japan located on Kyushu Island. The capital is the city of Nagasaki.

 One of the most emotional places in Japan is the so-called Peace Park (Heiwa Koen in Japanese).
 It is located in Nagasaki, a few minutes' walk from the atomic bomb museum and it commemorates the victims of the atomic bombing in Nagasaki

 Around 1549, Christian missionaries started arriving from Europe.
 They usually came from countries such as Spain and Portugal, whose objective was to spread the word of the church.

 City of Nagasaki

-The city of Nagasaki is one of the two cities that was bombed by the atomic bomb during the Second World War, but this fact overshadows its history as an ancient point of contact with the Portuguese and the Dutch.
+The city of Nagasaki is especially known for being one of the two cities that was bombed with an atomic bomb during WW2, and this fact overshadows its long history as an ancient point of contact with the Portuguese and the Dutch.